nisch100/Reinforcement_Learning/p2_continuous-control/README.md

 2. Place the file in a convenient location on your computer enbaling you to invoke the environment.
 Continuous_Control.ipynb walks you  through how this can be achieved

+### Files Breakdown

+    - model.py -> Contains the defined Architecture for the Actor and Critic networks
+    - ddpg.py  -> The file contains the algorithm which is built off of Replay buffer method
+    - Continuous_Control.ipynb -> The notebook contains the information required to train the model using the above two files -Continuous_Control_Report.ipynb -> Includes a jupyter writeup on what each segment of the code is doing

 ### Instructions

 Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!